-New ‘Grizzly Adams’ Film and Television Projects in Development
+November, 2015: Announcing New ‘Grizzly Adams’ Film and Television IPs

-The real 'Grizzly Adams' was a shoemaker from Boston who migrated to the Sierra Nevada Mountains in late 1852, after he participated in the great California Gold Rush of 1849.
-The new Grizzly Adams TV Series will exploit the struggles and triumphs of this once famous frontiersman, who western historians reference as 'California's greatest mountain man.'
+The real 'Grizzly Adams' was a shoe and boot cobbler from Boston who ended up migrating to the Sierra Nevada Mountains after participating in the great California Gold Rush of 1849.
+He went on to became a celebrated showman in San Francisco, and eventually for P.T.
+Barnum.
+The new Grizzly Adams film and television versions will exploit the struggles and triumphs of this person, who western historians still refer to as 'California's greatest mountain man ever.'

-In the forested mountains, Adams found himself surrounded by the beauty of natural wilderness and wild animals, as well as Native American Indian tribes he befriended and supplied meats and furs to.
-He became a sought after leader of major animal tracking expeditions, and was a survivalist who captured and tamed more Grizzly Bears and other wild animals than anyone.
+In the forested mountains, Adams found himself surrounded by the beauty of natural wilderness and wild animals, as well as friendly Native American tribes he befriended and supplied meats and furs to.
+Tough as nails, he was a sought after leader of major scouting and tracking expeditions, and was a survivalist who collected and tamed more Grizzly Bears and wild animals than anyone.

-In early 1856, Adams returned to civilization to the boom-town city of San Francisco where he put on amazing animal shows.
-He drew so much attention his top billings made him a sought after celebrity there and delivered him widespread fame in the west, until he eventually returned to the East Coast where he became a premier showman for the legendary, P.T.
+After a few years of mountain living though, as mentioned Adams returned to city life in San Francisco to become a showman with his bears and other animals, and while there he drew so much attention his top billings made him a sought after celebrity.
+He eventually returned to the east coast where he became a premier showman for the legendary, P.T.
 Barnum.

-As part of his amazing hidden legacy, few today realize the image of Adams' bear, 'Samson' painted by artist, Charles Nahl has long adorned California's State Flag.
-(Wikipedia incorrectly identified the bear as William Randolph Hearst's bear named 'Monarch.')
+As part of his amazing hidden legacy, few also realize the image of Adams' bear, 'Samson' painted by artist, Charles Nahl in 1855, has long adorned California's State Flag.
+(It is not the 1889 captured, 'Monarch' mistakenly described in Wikipedia.)

-Above: New profile of 'Grizzly Adams' by artist, Alex Carigi
+Above: New profile of 'Grizzly Adams' by artist, Alex Carigi. © 2014 Grizzly Adams® LLC

 For more about the Grizzly Adams® Brand Franchise explore the rest of www.grizzlyadams.com